 Yes.
 Moderately or severely immunocompromised people ages 12 years and older should get an additional primary dose of Pfizer COVID-19 vaccine at least 28 days after receiving the second vaccine dose of their primary series.

 During your appointment

 What can I expect at my appointment to get vaccinated for COVID-19?

-Please visit What to Expect at Your Appointment to Get Vaccinated for COVID-19 | CDC for tips on what to expect when you get vaccinated, what information your provider will give you, and resources you can use to monitor your health after you are vaccinated.
+Please visit Getting Your COVID-19 Vaccine | CDC for tips on what to expect when you get vaccinated, what information your provider will give you, and resources you can use to monitor your health after you are vaccinated.

 Do I need to wear a mask when I receive a COVID-19 vaccine?

 Yes, you must wear a mask that covers your nose and mouth during your appointment.

 How long do I have to wait between the first and second dose of the COVID-19 vaccine for Pfizer, Moderna or Novavax?